adam-zhu/huffman-app/README.md

 `package.json` also has scripts defined in it, which is what runs when you do `npm start` and is run by the `node.js` (javascript runtime) installation on your comp (`node` was conceived to run js on servers).

 > Browsers also have their own js runtimes in them.
-Chrome's v8 is famous.
 This is how js got to be what it is -- bc it got privileged by the standards committee to be the scripting language for the web.

 All the `ionic` is in `node_modules`, and if we just use the `react` components it provides us, then the _build_ step takes cares of the rest.